Brilliant-Labs/bboard-tutorials-cybersecurity-v3/Activity_3/README.md

 # **Activity 3**

+# Part 1 - Activity with the micro:bit: Running a servo motor

+The micro:bit is a powerful micro controller and you will have the chance to do some coding activities that will give you a better understanding of how to protect yourself and how the world of cyber security works.
+We will walk you through this and you can also give students time to explore and try to create their own programs.
+This activity will allow students to create a light-up poster to display their community's name.
+They can take the name of their community or start thinking of a name they would like to use for building their smart community later in the other activities.

 # Step 1 : plug in the mircobit into your pc and you Bboard

 <!-- https://github.com/Brilliant-Labs/bboard-tuts-cybersecurity-3/blob/master/cybersec/activity-1/connect-microbit.gif?raw=true -->